 A tour agency is your very best bet for securing Boca Juniors tickets in terms of personal safety and not being ripped off with fake tickets.
 I know this might sound boring to those who like to be completely autonomous on the road, but Boca Juniors Football Club does not sell tickets to individuals.

-The system is very much (rightly) against you because the club rewards loyalty and this club have one of the most passionate and ardent fanbases in the world.
+The system is very much (rightly) against you because the club rewards loyalty and this club has one of the most passionate and ardent fanbases in the world.

 They sign up to wait on a waiting list to receive an official Boca Juniors membership card in order to buy a ticket and the current waiting list is eight years!